 Always for Others

-Even since taking the time to focus on myself, I still find inspiration in those around me.
+Even after taking the time to focus on me, I still find inspiration in those around me.
 I see my progress benefiting those closest to me too.

 “When I have to answer a call light to help a patient, now I feel like when I get up it's a lot quicker so it motivates me to say ‘Okay, I can keep on my goal and I'm going to continue to feel better and take better care of my patients."